Meguro Parasitological Museum, Tokyo, Japan

 But still – there are dozens of Japanese people here acting as though it’s perfectly normal to spend their Saturday afternoon surrounded by jars of dead parasites!

 It proudly declares itself to be the world’s first parasitological museum… but I’m not really sure if that’s much of a boast.
-It’s kind of like bragging you’re the world’s first rabies theme park – of course you are because nobody else would come up with it!
+It’s kind of like bragging you’re the world’s first rabies theme park – of course, you are because nobody else would come up with it!

 But a Japanese man named Satoru Kamegai did come up with the idea for this museum in 1953 and it’s been going ever since.

 It’s part of a bigger research organisation that has many more specimens than are on display (more than 45,000 in total!).
-The current building has been used for the exhibitions since 1993.
+The current building has been used for exhibitions since 1993.

-There are scores of jars that glow an eerie blue and inside are all sorts of weird looking things you’re glad are not inside you.
+There are scores of jars that glow an eerie blue and inside are all sorts of weird-looking things you’re glad are not inside you.
 Worms, crabs, bugs, and things with forms I don’t recognise.

-Once upon a time they were all living off someone like us.
+Once upon a time, they were all living off someone like us.
 Most of them look so small and non-threatening so it’s scary to read about the effects these things can have on humans.

-It’s also quite scary to read about how some of them have no effect on humans… they just live inside and go about their business.
-That’s pretty creepy too, if you ask me.
+Itโs also quite scary to read about how some of them have no effect on humansโฆ they just live inside and go about their business.
+Thatโs pretty creepy too, if you ask me.

-The centrepiece of the Meguro Parasitological Museum is the tapeworm that measures 8.8 metres in length.
+The centrepiece of the Meguro Parasitological Museum is the tapeworm which measures 8.8 metres in length.
 It is proudly displayed in a special frame on the wall… although it’s slightly disappointing to see it wound around rather than in a straight line.

-I’m not sure the room would even be long enough for it to be displayed out straight.
+I’m not sure the room would even be long enough for it to be displayed straight.
 Luckily there’s a handy 8.8 metre-long bit of ribbon you can play with to get a sense of how big the tapeworm is.

 The people here seem fascinated.
 Little exclamations of shock or revulsion escape their lips.

 There are families, young couples, groups of friends.
-Perhaps they’re from out of town and thought this would be an odd Tokyo experience, perhaps they live here and have never been before, perhaps they’re just big fans of parasites.
+Perhaps they’re from out of town and thought this would be an odd Tokyo experience, perhaps they live here and have never been before, or perhaps they’re just big fans of parasites.

 Personally, I wouldn’t say it is really worth the trip.
 Most of the information is in Japanese only, which makes it difficult.
 But even so, it’s a relatively small collection that doesn’t take long to see.